itsalfredakku/rxops-uikit/ISSUES.md

 - ✅ Performance benchmarks for medical device optimization
 - ✅ Patient safety considerations built into every component

-**Next Action:** Choose development track(s) and begin implementation of healthcare-focused components that will directly improve patient care and clinical efficiency.
+**Next Action:** Choose development track(s) and begin implementation of Medical industry-focused components that will directly improve patient care and clinical efficiency.

 ---